 This is based on a story my dad, Donald Huseth, tells about himself.
 It takes place when he was four or five years old, living on the family farm in west central Minnesota in the mid 1920s.
-Over the 80 years since, he has wondered where he would have gotten such an idea, as of course there were no TVs, radios, or magazines in the house at that time.
+He always wondered where he would have gotten such an idea, as of course there were no TVs, radios, or magazines in the house at that time.

 My heart was pounding in my throat.
 I could barely hear my footsteps for the sound of rushing blood in my ears.
 I knew I’d catch them this time!